logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/dynamic-identifiers/_index.md

         3. In the test editor, paste the content from the clipboard into the control’s argument in the appropriate action line.

-**Tip:** For greater convenience, you can retrieve the dynamic identifier of a control quickly either via the Element Definition dialog box or the Interface editor:
+{{<tip>}} For greater convenience, you can retrieve the dynamic identifier of a control quickly either via the Element Definition dialog box or the Interface editor:

 -   **Option 1**: The Element Definition dialog box \(see the [Element Definition](/TA_Help/Topics/Interface_def_client_interface_tool_identify.html) dialog box section for details\).
     1. In the Element Definition dialog box, with the control of interest selected in the UI hierarchy tree, make sure that the property \(or properties\) that you want to use for the control's identification is\(are\) selected in the **Properties**tab.